Scaling a Business on a Budget: 5 Tips To Follow

 Hire International Staff

-Though it may seem unusual, hiring internationally can save your company money in recruitment costs and pay structure without compromising on the quality of candidates.
+Although it may seem unusual, hiring internationally can save your company money on recruitment costs and pay structure without compromising on the quality of candidates.

 This is because salaries in some countries with a skilled workforce are significantly lower than in the UK, and you can take advantage of the difference in currency value.

-In addition, many international employees are willing to move to new countries and trade reduced salaries for better work opportunities.
+Additionally, many international employees are willing to relocate to new countries and accept reduced salaries in exchange for better work opportunities.

 Consider Outsourcing